-Star anise aromatic and sweet flavour made it popular amongst Asian and South Asian cuisines.
-The active compounds that carry sweet smell and taste profiles also possess many medicinal attributes, it can aid in digestion, and it has antioxidant properties.
+Star anise aromatic and sweet flavour made it famous amongst Asian and South Asian cuisines.
+The active compounds that carry sweet smell and taste profiles also possess many medicinal attributes, can aid in digestion, and have antioxidant properties.

 - Black and Green cardamons

-The main reason this spice is expensive is because it needs to be harvested by hand.
-It is a very labor-intensive handpicking process.
-Each cardamom pod must be picked when it is about ¾ ripe so time and care are needed to yield this spice.
-A popular Indian spice, called badi elaichi or kali elaichi, that is used in many of the cuisine’s signature dishes.
-It is in the form of seed pods, which are dark brown to black in colour and take on a smokey flavor due to the way they are dried.
+The main reason this spice is expensive is that it needs to be harvested by hand.
+It is a very labour-intensive handpicking process.
+In addition, each cardamom pod must be picked when it is about ¾ ripe, so time and care are needed to yield this spice.
+A popular Indian herb called Badi elaichi or kali elaichi is used in many of the cuisine’s signature dishes.
+It is in the form of seed pods, which are dark brown to black in colour and take on a smokey flavour due to the way they are dried.

 Originating in Indonesia, cloves are dried flower buds from the clove tree.
-They are a popular spice that people use in soups, stews, meats, sauces, and rice dishes.
+They are a popular spice used in soups, stews, meats, sauces, and rice dishes.
 Cloves can also be used for tooth pain, and one clove can be sucked to refresh the breath after a heavy meal.
-Dont chew on it as its very bitter.
+However, don’t chew on it as it’s very bitter.

 - Dried Corriander seeds

 Coriander seeds are plump and brown